 – I do not know.

-Interviewer 1: Yeah, but you feel like that they just goofed.
+Pat Faudry: Yeah, but you feel like that they just goofed.
 They’ve got it at both ends so they should continue it and get it on through there.

-Interviewee: Yes, I do.
+Busby: Yes, I do.
 After all, you can’t have a cigarette and not light it.
 [Laughter]

-Interviewer 1: Hm, okay.
+Pat Faudry: Hm, okay.
 Yeah.

-Interviewee: So –
+Busby: So –

-Interviewer 2: What do you think the land might be used for if they never put the expressway through?
+Bena Cates: What do you think the land might be used for if they never put the expressway through?

-Interviewee: Well, that depends upon the city because the city purchased it for the expressway.
+Busby: Well, that depends upon the city because the city purchased it for the expressway.
 So, I have no idea.

-Interviewer 1: Hm.
+Pat Faudry: Hm.

-Interviewee: All right.
+Busby: All right.
 What’s the point of building the high rise on that property when it may be torn down in a couple of years?

 [0:48:00]